kammt/MemeAssembly/README.md

 ```
 3. Add 25 to 64:
 ```
-ebx is great, but I want 64
-sneak 100 eax
+ebx is brilliant, but I like 64 sneak 100 eax

 upgrade